Ayms/torrent-live/README.md

 	node freerider.js 'magnet:?xt=urn:btih:ef330b39f4801d25b4245212e75a38634bfc856e' 'D:/myvideos'

-## Tip/Recommendation:
+## Tips/Recommendations:

-Just use simple magnet links formatted as the above examples with the infohash information only ('ef330b39f4801d25b4245212e75a38634bfc856e' here), do not use other formats, it's easy to retrieve the infohash information on the internet.
+Just use simple magnet links formatted as the above examples with the infohash information only ('ef330b39f4801d25b4245212e75a38634bfc856e' here), do not use other formats, it's easy to retrieve the infohash information on the internet or to deduct it from trackers links.

+Do not use trackers sites and do not follow their wrong and insecure recommendations, like not using the DHT.

+Using the DHT, their are no requirements that you must seed what you download, which as a freerider you are not doing, and ratio enforcement stories.

-If for a given infohash the download does not start, then it probably means that nobody is serving this file, or that there is a bug somewhere, please advise if you suspect the later.
+If for a given infohash the download does not start, then it probably means that nobody is serving this file, or that there is a bug somewhere, please advise if you are suspecting the later.